 Properties and Benefits:

 If you squeeze an olive, you derive an oil that has been a symbol since ancient times, of tasteful and well-being.
 The olive is the only fruit which allows you to obtain an oil with a single pressing, without any chemical intervention.
 It is digestible, rich in vitamins A, D, E, K, oleic acid, protects against the excesses of high bad cholesterol and increases the “so-called” good cholesterol.
 Thanks to its content of antioxidants such as polyphenols, olive oil counteracts the processes that contribute to cellular aging.
 Oleic acid, the main component of extra virgin olive oil, stimulates the activity of the gallbladder and reduces the danger of the formation of gallstones.
 Particularly rich in oleocanthal, a natural compound present in virgin olive oils belonging to the polyphenol family, extra virgin olive oil plays an effective anti-inflammatory action.
 More oil is fresh (ie: more tingles in the throat), the higher the content of this substance.
 It also is rich in squalene, an organic substance produced in nature, useful to protect from ultraviolet rays of the sun.

 The importance of being extra virgin.
 How to choose a good EVO:

 Extra virgin olive oil is a superior category obtained directly from olives.
 Meeting the parameters set by the law to fall in the category of extra virgin oils, does not automatically mean being a good extra virgin olive oil.
 Every extra virgin has a quality that varies by origin and price (the more expensive it is, the more the quality increases).

 Knowledge makes the difference in every field.
 For this, have some minimum information about olive oil helps in the selection and its use.
-An olive oil of low quality (like every product of poor quality) not only ruin the dish but it can be detrimental to the health.
+An olive oil of low quality (like every product of poor quality) can be detrimental to the health.